brenton-leighton/multiple-cursors.nvim/README.md

 ## Notes and known issues

-- Anything other than the functionality listed above probably won't work correctly
-- This plugin has been developed and tested with Neovim 0.9.1 and there may be issues with other versions
-- This plugin hasn't been tested with completion and it will probably not behave correctly
-- In insert or replace mode, if a line has been auto-indented after a carriage return and nothing has been added to the line, the indentation will not be removed when exiting back to normal mode
-- In insert or replace mode, anything to do with tabs may not behave correctly, in particular if you are using less common options
+- In insert/replace mode, `Backspace`, `Delete`, `Enter`, or `Tab` may behave incorrectly, in particular with less common indentation options.
+Please use the [Issues](https://github.com/brenton-leighton/multiple-cursors.nvim/issues) page to report issues.
-- Cursors may not be positioned correctly when moving up or down over extended characters
-- When using the mouse to add a cursor to an extended character, the cursor may be added to the next character
+- Cursors may not be positioned correctly when moving up or down over extended characters, or when using the mouse to add a cursor to an extended character
 - When virtual cursors are locked, switching to or from visual mode won't update the virtual cursors and should be avoided
-- Please use the [Issues](https://github.com/brenton-leighton/multiple-cursors.nvim/issues) page to report issues, and please include any relevant Neovim options